Zantemann/register_app/Security.md

 **Recommendations**:

 - Enable npm package integrity checks.
-- Validate and sanitize user input before saving to database.
+- Sanitize user input before saving to database.

 **Reflection**:

-- Basic data integrity controls are missing but can be easily implemented.
 - The current setup lacks robust security practices for dependency management.
 While only a few well-known and trusted dependencies are used at the moment, stronger practices will be beneficial as the application grows.

 ## A09:2021-Security Logging and Monitoring Failures